 - 39. The voltage levels used are derived from a minimum VDD level and the referenced test load.
 In practice, the voltage levels obtained from a properly terminated bus will provide significantly different voltage values. - 40.
-VIH overshoot: VIH(MAX) = VDDQ+1.5V for a pulse width ≤ 3ns and the pulse width can not be greater than 1/3 of the cycle rate.
+Vih overshoot: Vih(MAX) = VddQ+1.5V for a pulse width ≤ 3ns and the pulse width can not be greater than 1/3 of the cycle rate.

 VIL undershoot: VIL(MIN) = -1.5V for a pulse width ≤ 3ns and the pulse width can not be greater than 1/3 of the cycle rate. - 41.
 VDD and VDDQ must track each other. - 42.
 This maximum value is derived from the referenced test load.
-In practice, the values obtained in a typical terminated design may reflect up to 310ps less for tHZ(MAX) and the last DVW. tHZ(MAX) will prevail over tDQSCK(MAX) + tRPST(MAX) condition. tLZ(MIN) will prevail over tDQSCK(MIN) + tRPRE(MAX) condition. - 43.
-For slew rates greater than 1V/ns the (LZ) transition will start about 310ps earlier. - 44.
+In practice, the values obtained in a typical terminated design may reflect up to 310ps less for ^tHZmax and the last DVW. ^tHZ(MAX) will prevail over ^tDQSCK(MAX) + ^tRPST(MAX) condition. - 43.
+For slew rates greater than 1V/ns the (LZ) transition will start about 310ps earlier. ^tLZ(MIN) will prevail over a ^tDQSCK(MIN) + ^tRPRE(MAX) condition. - 44.
 During initialization, VDDQ, VTT, and VREF must be equal to or less than VDD + 0.3V.
 Alternatively, VTT may be 1.35V maximum during power up, even if VDD/VDDQ are 0 volts, provided a minimum of 42 ohms of series resistance is used between the VTT supply and the input pin.

 - 45. The current Micron part operates below the slowest JEDEC operating frequency of 83 MHz.
-As such, future die may not reflect this option. - 46. ${}^{t}RAP \ge {}^{t}RCD$ . - 47.
-For the -75 and -75Z, IDD3N is specified to be 35mA at 100 MHz. - 48.
+As such, future die may not reflect this option. - 46.
+Reserved for future use. - 47.
+Reserved for future use. - 48.
 Random addressing changing 50% of data changing at every transfer. - 49.
 Random addressing changing 100% of data changing at every transfer. - 50.
 CKE must be active (high) during the entire time a refresh command is executed.
-That is, from the time the AUTO REFRESH command is registered, CKE must be active at each rising clock edge, until tREF later. - 51.
+That is, from the time the AUTO REFRESH command is registered, CKE must be active at each rising clock edge, until ^tREF later. - 51.
 IDD2N specifies the DQ, DQS, and DM to be driven to a valid high or low logic level.
 IDD2Q is similar to IDD2F except IDD2Q specifies the address and control inputs to remain stable.
 Although IDD2F, IDD2N, and IDD2Q are similar, IDD2F is "worst case." - 52.
-Whenever the operating frequency is altered, not including jitter, the DLL is required to be reset.
-This is followed by 200 clock cycles.
+Whenever the operating frequency is altered, not including jitter, the DLL is required to be reset, and followed by 200 clock cycles.